Noch05/predict_donor_behavior/README.md

 ## Code Files

-* `data_cleaning_424.R` gathers the data from the `Dataverse` API, cleans it, and saves it as .rds and .csv files
+* `00-data_cleaning_424.R` gathers the data from the `Dataverse` API, cleans it, and saves it as .rds and .csv files
-* `training.R` is a script which imputes missing data via `mice`, and trains and tunes the hyperparameters of each model.
-The script is written for an LSF scheduled HPC, and took 17 days to complete.
+* `01-impute.R` is a script which imputes missing data via `mice`. and trains and tunes the hyperparameters of each model.
+* `02-hyperparameter_tuning.R` tunes the hyper parameters of each model using `caret`.
-* `comp_train.R` is a script with trains default versions of each model with not tuning, written for HPC but can be executed on a typical computer.
+* `03-train_default.R` is a script with trains default versions of each model with not tuning, written for HPC but can be executed on a typical computer with modifications.
-* `rf_final.R` takes the optimal random forest hyperparameters from `training.R` and retrains the model in `Ranger` to take advantage of package features.
+* `04-train_optimal_rf.R` takes the optimal random forest hyperparameters from `training.R` and retrains the model in `Ranger` to take advantage of package features.

-## Figs

-Contains all figures as `.png` files, and all tables as `.tex` which can be compiled in LaTeX, and `.txt` for easy viewing.
+* `05-test_ranger_tidymodels.R` is a script that experiments with training random forests from the `tidymodels` framework.
+* `06-test_xgboost.R` is a script that experiments with training boosted decision trees using `xgboost`.
+* `07-test_keras.R` is a script that uses a subset of data to train multi-layer perceptron using `tidymodels`, `Keras` and `TensorFlow`.

 ## Paper

-Contains the `.qmd` file with the paper, a `.bib` file with citation information, and a `.R` file which will generate all figures used.
+The full paper text is not available at this time, looking for a place to publish.
+However, if you have any questions or working on something similar feel free to reach email me at <noahochital@icloud.com>

+The framework in `R` I used for this project is `caret` but to anyone starting any machine learning project with `R`, I would reccomend the use of `tidymodels` instead.
+It's created by the same developer, is easier to use, while `caret` no longer gets updates.

+Code files `05` through `07` are testing files, and they did not influence the results of my analysis or paper.
+Prior to embarking on this project, I knew nothing of machine learning but by the end I wanted to test out more complicated models.
+The `xboost` and `keras` scripts test small hyperparameter combos and bayesian optimization on a subset of the data, but ultimately don't provide enough of a performance increase to be worth taking the time and resources to fully redo the project in the `tidymodels` framework nor add them.
+Although adding them would allow for a more holistic view of different types of machine learning models, I simply do not have the time or compute resources to full rework the project, for what is likely to be no significant change in my final conclusions.

 ## Important Notes for Replication

-For all the training procedures, seeds have explicitly been set to ensure reproducibility, however, running the scripts still requires a HPC environment with a large amount of memory.

-Additionally, the model objects from which the figures and tables in the paper were created from are very large objects, that cannot be uploaded to GitHub, the `.qmd` file still has all the text for the paper, and the figs folder has all of the accompanying material if necessary.
-The model files will be made available upon individual request.
+Many of the code files are specifically written for LSF scheduled HPC machines, so getting them to work properly on other ones may require tweaking.
+Additionally this also means don't try to run the files, with the full set of data, on a personal machine either, unless you have the resources too.
+Training outright is not too expensive, but the Cross-Validation and hyperparameter tuning balloon the number of models trained.

+If you simply want to see the results, I have the finished model objects but they are far to large to put up in GitHub, even with LFS, so feel free to reach out to me at <noahochital@icloud.com> if you would like to see them.

-## Experimentation
+## License

-`test_nn.R` and `test_xgboost.R` are experimental files, that are designed to run on personal machine.
-They sample from the larger dataset and test running the various models.
-This is apart of expanding the project after the initial completion of the paper.
-Neural Networks will likely be added to a future analysis.
+The code for this project is licensed under GPLv3, see [License](LICENSE).
+Feel free to use it as a starting point for your own projects, with proper attribution to myself and all the creators of the packages used.